JuanGr95/Subway-Surfers-Clon/README.md

 Animations are a crucial part of the gaming experience, providing immediate visual feedback on the player's actions.
 Below is a list of the 17 animations used and applied in the Player's state machine.

 ### Base Layer (4 animations)
-- Idle
 - Run
+- DodgeLeft
-- Sprint
+- DodgeRight
-- Dash
+- Roll

 ### Jump State Machine (3 animations)
-- JumpStart
+- Jump
-- JumpLoop
+- Fall
-- JumpEnd
+- Landing

 ### Stumble State Machine (6 animations)
-- StumbleFront
+- StumbleLow
-- StumbleLeft
+- StumbleOffLeft
-- StumbleRight
+- StumbleOffRight
-- StumbleRun
+- StumbleFall
-- StumbleStand
+- StumbleSideLeft
-- StumbleRecover
+- StumbleSideRight

 ### Death State Machine (4 animations)
 - DeathBounce